barkerstuff/notify-history-daemon/README.md

 This program requires minimal dependencies, using only standard Python libraries as well as notify-osd itself.
 Possible future improvement may include support for additional notification systems.

-To install just copy notify_history_daemon.py and notify_history_client.py to your path (e.g. /usr/bin) and then launch notify_history_daemon.py.
+To install just copy notify-history-daemon and notify-history-client.py to your path (e.g. /usr/bin) and then launch notify-history-daemon.py.
 Ensure that the daemon process is running as a user that can access the X session.

 ## Example usage
 notify-history_client -i ~/iconfile.svg -m "Something happened"